The Wonder

 1. I sometimes make choices I wish I could take back.

-2. I occasionally judge another or myself in an uncalled for way.
+2. I occasionally judge another or myself in an ucalled for way.

-3. Every now and then, the memory of a past mistake grabs hold of me.
+3. Every now and then, I recall the misguidedness that brought about a past mistake.

 4. Coming up short, especially when trying to be helpful, has caused me to unfairly get down on myself.

-5. I’ve found feeling embarrassed for not being nice easier to confess when I see it as human.
+5. I’ve found feeling embarrassed due to not being nice easier to confess when I see it as human.

 52